nrclark/grouplib/README.md

 `$(call group_create,groupname,group_deps,group_outputs)`
      Creates a target group.

-`$(call group,groupname)`
+`$(call group_target,groupname)`
-     Returns a handle to the target group's semaphore.
-Can be used in a dependency to list represent all of the group's outputs.
+     Returns a handle to the target group's private PHONY.
+Should be used as the target for the recipe that actually builds your files.
+Can also be used for reference, if desired.

+     Can be used in a
+     dependency to list represent all of the group's outputs.
 Should be used as the sole target of the recipe that builds the target group.